 Imaging technologies enable your provider to examine the bones and soft tissues inside your body remotely, which can be essential for an accurate diagnosis.
-Orthopaedic Institute of Dayton has state-of-the-art imaging facilities on-site at their Tipp City and Dayton, Ohio, offices, including MRI (magnetic resonance imaging), X-rays, and ultrasound.
+Orthopaedic Institute of Dayton has state-of-the-art imaging facilities on-site at their Springboro, Miamisburg, Tipp City and Dayton, Ohio, offices, including MRI (magnetic resonance imaging), X-rays, and ultrasound.
 To benefit from convenient access to imaging services and expert diagnosis, call Orthopaedic Institute of Dayton today or book an appointment online.

 Diagnostic imaging is a tool that Orthopaedic Institute of Dayton physicians use to find out the cause of your musculoskeletal pain.
 They can also assess the extent of any injury or deterioration and review the changes following surgery.

 Imaging technologies produce pictures of the inside of your body, so your provider can examine your bones, muscles, tendons, ligaments, and cartilage in detail.
 Orthopaedic Institute of Dayton uses three main types of imaging: X-rays, MRI, and ultrasound.